ray-project/ray/doc/source/cluster/config.rst

 * **Type:** :ref:`Docker <cluster-configuration-docker-type>`
 * **Default:** ``{}``

-In rare cases when Docker is not available on the system by default (e.g., bad AMI), add the following commands to ``initialization_commands`` to install it.
+In rare cases when Docker is not available on the system by default (e.g., bad AMI), add the following commands to :ref:`initialization_commands <cluster-configuration-initialization-commands>` to install it.

 .. code-block:: yaml